lostmygithubaccount/dasky/README.md

 ## Create and setup compute instance

 Create an Azure ML Compute Instance in the vNET you have created.
-The Virtual Machine (VM) size is unimportant for this blog as it is simply being used as an interface to the Dask cluster and hosting code in the cloud.

 Enabling SSH access is optional.